Julian Cole, Master Of Advertising Strategy From Planning Dirty Academy

 Julian Cole: 33:30

 You’ll get the one angry tyre salesman going, get me off your f ricking list.
 But no, I’m sure there’s a lot of people out there that, you know, don’t appreciate what I’m doing.
 But I also think it comes back to at least what I’m doing is always coming back to the thing of always like offering value in some, some respect.
-It’s not like from the very beginning, it was like viral trends were all about giving people the knowledge that they need and saving them time and teaching strategy.
+It’s not like from the very beginning, it was like viral trends were all about giving people the knowledge that they need and saving them time and teaching advertising strategy.
 So that’s always been the intention to, it’s never been to just like sell myself, but the intention is to help people solve a problem.
 They don’t have time to read.
 Well, here are the three things you need to know.

 Josh Strawczynski: 34:12